Azure/iot-edge-v1/doc/getting_started.md

 Windows

-1. Open a Developer Command Prompt for VS2015
+1. Open a Developer Command Prompt for VS2015 as an Administrator
 2. Navigate to `azure-iot-gateway-sdk\tools\`
 3. Run `build.cmd`.